 We have provided some helpful suggestions for getting good nutrition below.
 Some side effects, such as a lowered white blood cell count or nausea and vomiting, can alter your nutritional needs.
-Your doctor may suggest that you work with a registered dietitian nutritionist who is trained in helping cancer patients get enough nutrition.
-A registered dietitian nutritionist can help you understand which foods and fluids, and in what amounts, are right for you.
+Your doctor may suggest that you work with a registered dietitian nutritionist (RDN) who is trained to help cancer patients get enough nutrition.
+An RDN can help you understand which foods and fluids, and in what amounts, are right for you.